annantrouterabbit/angular2-codemirror/Readme.md

 angular2-codemirror
 ---------------------
 This is a wrapper over codemirror native code, written to use in angular2 application.

-Featuers
+Features
 --------
-1. reload editor each time on changing its configuration.
+1. Reload editor each time on changing its configuration.
-2. provides a way to load required js file on-demand(lazyload).
+2. Provides a way to load required js file on-demand(lazyload).
 So, you have to only include codemirror.js file in index.html.
 You can use the feature of lazyload to set addition options.

 Setup